Activities. Athletics. Creative Arts.

 Our top-level archery instruction is a small-group activity.
 Campers have the opportunity to work on their bow and arrow skills, and perfect their bulls-eye.
 Our targets are often filled with balloons for fun target practice and our staff’s #1 focus is always safety.

 Creative ArtsMatoaka’s 2,400 square-foot Arts Center overlooks beautiful East Lake with walls of windows and wrap-around decks.
 Through a variety of different arts, campers can show their unique style as they create projects to bring home as momentos of their summer at One Great Place.
 The Creative Arts consists of “Fine Arts,” “Camp Craft” and “Metals & Glass.”
 Our Fine Arts Program consists of painting, drawing and creating with myriad tools such as water colors, acrylic, crayons, pencil, chalk and tie dye.
-The Camp Craft Program teaches activities unique to camp such as Leather Making, Wood Burning and Bone Carving.
+The Camp Craft Program teaches activities unique to camp such as Leather Making and Screen Printing.
 And, in “Metals & Glass,” campers will make stained glass, metal-smithing, and jewelry making.

 BasketballMatoaka’s Basketball Program aims to develop girls’ skills, sportsmanship and self-esteem.
 Counselors will teach campers all positions and levels of play and will teach girls to be leaders on and off the court.
 Our Basketball Court has adjustable hoops, different sized balls, and is lit for night play.
 Regardless of ability, campers who want to compete against other Maine camps may join Matoaka’s Basketball Team.